UKHomeOffice/aspel-workspace/ci/README.md

 ## Notes

-1. Transitive dependencies for local paths (where A depends on C via B) are not yet supported by the changeset functionality.
-This would be fairly trivial to add in the future if the neccessity arises.
-2. Skipped pipelines will still show as completed with green checkmarks, rather than grey with a skipped icon.
+1. Skipped pipelines will still show as completed with green checkmarks, rather than grey with a skipped icon.
 This is unfortunately a limitation of Drone and cannot be fixed.